lukebergen/gop/README.md

 There are other commands as well which you can read about in more detail by running gop --help.

+## Roadmap

+### Features for 1.0

+- Config working and able to at least set number of words till "..." shortening behavior for tab-completion

+- Making comments on tickets

+### Features for 1.x

+- Story creation/management

 ## Notes

 If after installing gop you add: `eval "$(gop --shell-init)"` to your .zshrc or .bashrc you can get tab-completion for story names.